Linuxfabrik/monitoring-plugins/README.md

-# Python-based Checks for Icinga, Nagios etc.
+# Python-based Icinga Plugins Collection

-This git repo provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga or Shinken.
+This Enterprise Class Plugin Collection provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga, Shinken, Centreon or Sensu.
 All checks are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu Server 16+.

 If you